 Ointments used to reduce the symptoms of cold sores include:

-Pimples are caused by hair follicles getting clogged with oil (sebum) or dead skin cells.
+Pimples are caused by hair follicles getting clogged with dead skin cells or oil.
+This oil is also known as sebum.
 Sebum travels through hair follicles to help add moisture to your skin and hair.
-When extra sebum and dead skin cells build up, they block the pore and bacteria begin to grow.
+When extra sebum and dead skin cells build up, they block the pore and bacteria begins to grow.
 This results in a pimple.